 To many in the 38 states that rank below it in degree attainment, Washington, with its well-educated population and thriving high-tech industries, sets a standard that they would only be too happy to reach.
-But there remain large parts of the population that are still under-served by its educational institutions, and Washington often competes with states and other countries whose level of postsecondary attainment is even higher.
-As a result, in order to better serve an increasingly diverse population and to advance its economy, the recently formed Washington Student Achievement Council established a goal for the state of having 70 percent of the state's adults with a postsecondary credential within ten years.
+But many of the state's educated adults earned their credentials elsewhere while large parts of the resident population remain under-served.
+At the same time, Washington often competes with states and other countries whose level of postsecondary attainment is even higher.
+As a result, in order to better serve an increasingly diverse population and to advance its economic priorities, the recently formed Washington Student Achievement Council established a goal for the state of having 70 percent of the state's adults with a postsecondary credential within ten years.